kcarnold/cs344/content/project/index.md

 The report should be at the level of polish and formality of a blog post (more than a class homework assignment, less than an academic paper).
 Precise technical language should be used in descriptions of methods.

--   Assume an audience that is familiar with AI / machine learning in general but none of the specific software used (e.g., fastai or transformers).
+-   Assume an audience that is familiar with AI / machine learning in general but none of the specific software used (e.g., `fastai` or Hugging Face `transformers`).
 -   The report should still make sense if all of the source code is hidden.
 -   Submit your work as a Jupyter Notebook (`.ipynb`) file if possible.
 -   Use Markdown (text) cells to format headers (`## Header`) and links.